DakotaDome

-The DakotaDome was also the home site for the NAIA school Briar Cliff University football team from 2013 until 2017, when they re-located 25 miles to the southeast to Sioux City, Iowa, which is where their campus is located.
+For five seasons beginning in 2013, the DakotaDome also hosted Briar Cliff University football (NAIA); following the 2017 season, the Chargers resumed home games on their campus in Sioux City, Iowa, 25 mi to the southeast.

 The Dome hosts other events throughout the year, including the high school football state championships each November.
 In 2014, a proposal for a new basketball arena went through and construction began just south of the Dome.
 The new arena, the Sanford Coyote Sports Center, which seats 6,000, opened in the fall of 2016 for volleyball, preceding the 2016–17 basketball season.

 Originally an air-supported structure, numerous roof collapses led to it being replaced by a $13.7 million steel roof in 2001.
 In early 2019, construction to rebuild the interior of the west side of the stadium began.
 The project cost was approximately $26.3 million and was completed in 2020.